Expedition Medicine in Chamonix (winter) 17.5 CPD, 20-24 January 2014

 1815-1900 Joining an expedition – being the right stuff – what next?

 These very personal talks are a real highlight for many delegates so it’s worth saying more about them.
 Firstly, they are always accompanied by first-class images and often other media.
 Secondly, it is the highly personal, often intimate, nature of these presentations that delegates love.
-You will be laughing, and crying, as our team tell you about their exploits, hardships, successes and failures in the jungles, high on Everest, conducting life-changing eye operations, running the Marathon du Sable, 4×4 exploring around Africa, fighting polar bears in Greenland, treating tragic frostbite, working with the International Porter Protection Group in Nepal or accompanying actress Joanna Lumley up the Nile or Ben Fogle in the jungle!
+You will be laughing, and crying, as our team tell you about their exploits, hardships, successes and failures in the jungles, high on Everest, conducting life-changing eye operations, running the Marathon du Sable, 4×4 exploring around Africa, fighting polar bears in Greenland, treating tragic frostbite or working with the International Porter Protection Group in Nepal.
 Often heart warming, inspirational, humbling, humble, honest, revealing, frank, frightening and occasionally cringeworthy, it’s no surprise these talks are so highly rated.
 We don’t promise all of these talks on a single course but this gives you a flavour of the calibre to expect.

 We estimate that this programme is valid for approximately 17.5 CPD hours.

 Fees include tuition, refreshments, materials and full lecture programme only.
-The early booking discount ends 1st September.
+The early booking discount has been extended to 15 September.
 Nurses and paramedics are entitled to the special nurse rate as are full time undergraduate medical students.
 This offer can be withdrawn at any time so book now.

 What about travel, accommodation, ski pass costs etc?
 See the pre-course Welcome Note